Analytify/wp-analytify/readme.txt

 **Premium Version:**

 This plugin comes with a premium version, which is more easy to install, and shows realtime stat, more report in backend and frontend.
 Also pro version has better ecommerce tracking, and campaign management.
-Get the free version from [WP-Analytify.com](http://wp-analytify.com/)
+Get the affordable Premium Version from [WP-Analytify.com](http://wp-analytify.com/upgrade-from-free)

 == Installation ==

 This section describes how to install the plugin and get it working.

-= Instal l=
+= Install=
 = Modern Way: =
 1. Go to the WordPress Dashboard "Add New Plugin" section.
 2. Search For "analyify".